What Does a U.S. Green Card Get You?

 Why the U.S. Green Card Expires Every Ten Years

-Green cards used to be issued with no expiration date, but now USCIS wants people to apply for a new card every ten years.
+At one time, green cards were issued with no expiration date.
+Now, however, USCIS wants people to apply for a new card every 10 years.
 Don't worry, this doesn't mean that your permanent residence itself expires, just the card that proves it.
+The renewal application is fairly short and simple.
+USCIS can, however, call you in for an interview or to provide biometrics (fingerprints, photograph, and/or signature) in order to conduct security checks and possibly uncover grounds of deportability.
+(Also see What Happens at the USCIS Biometrics Appointment?.)

 Then again, if you fail to renew the green card, you risk running into trouble with USCIS if it discovers that you have violated the law requiring you to carry an unexpired green card with you at all times.

-Don't confuse the ten-year green card expiration date with the two-year expiration date put on green cards held by conditional residents (people who got their status due to investment or a recent marriage to a U.S. citizen).
-The expiration of that card really can mean the expiration of legal status in the United States.
+Don't confuse the 10-year green card expiration date with the 2-year expiration date put on green cards held by conditional residents (people who got their status due to investment or a recent marriage to a U.S. citizen).
+The expiration of that card truly can mean the expiration of legal status in the United States.
 Conditional residents must, within 90 days before the expiration date, file Form I-751 (marriage-based cases) or I-829 (investment-based cases) in order to convert to permanent resident status.
+In other ways, however, conditional residents are treated much like permanent residents (and their time as conditional residents ultimately counts toward eligibility for naturalized U.S. citizenship).

 NEED IMMIGRATION HELP ?